 The Audit Committee is comprised of Messrs.
-Staley, Packard, Sturdivant and Krueger and Ms. Dano, and is chaired by Mr. Krueger.
+Staley, Packard, Sturdivant and Krueger and Mses.
+Dano and Bacus, and is chaired by Mr. Krueger.
 Each of Messrs.
-Staley, Packard, Sturdivant and Krueger and Ms. Dano are independent within the meaning of Rule 10A-3 under the Exchange Act and the listing standards of the NYSE.
+Staley, Packard, Sturdivant and Krueger and Mses.
+Dano and Bacus are independent within the meaning of Rule 10A-3 under the Exchange Act and the listing standards of the NYSE.
 Our management is responsible for our internal controls and financial reporting process.
-Our independent registered public accounting firm is responsible for performing an independent audit of our consolidated financial statements in accordance with standards of The Public Company Accounting Oversight Board ("PCAOB") and issuing a report thereon.
+Our independent registered public accounting firm is responsible for performing an independent audit of our consolidated financial statements in accordance with standards of The Public Company Accounting Oversight Board (the "PCAOB") and issuing a report thereon.
 The Audit Committee is responsible for monitoring these processes and is responsible for appointing our independent registered public accounting firm, subject to stockholder ratification, and approving the terms of the independent registered public accounting firm's services.

 The Audit Committee has established a policy for the pre-approval of all audit and permissible non-audit services to be provided by the independent registered public accounting firm, which policy was also approved by our Board.
-The services performed by the independent registered public accounting firm in 2018 were pre-approved in accordance with the pre-approval policy and procedures adopted by the Audit Committee and approved by our Board.
-The Audit Committee met with our management and our independent registered public accounting firm four times during 2018.
+The services performed by the independent registered public accounting firm in 2020 were pre-approved in accordance with the pre-approval policy and procedures adopted by the Audit Committee and approved by our Board.
+The Audit Committee met with our management and our independent registered public accounting firm four times during 2020.

 The Audit Committee has discussed with our independent registered public accounting firm the overall scope and plans for its independent audit.
 The Audit Committee reviewed and discussed our audited financial statements with management.
 Our management represented to the Audit Committee that our consolidated financial statements were prepared in accordance with accounting principles generally accepted in the United States of America.
 Discussions regarding our audited financial statements included the independent registered public accounting firm's judgments about the quality of the accounting principles, the reasonableness of significant judgments, and the clarity of the disclosures in the financial statements.
-The Audit Committee also discussed with the independent registered public accounting firm the matters required to be discussed by Public Company Accounting Oversight Board (United States) (PCAOB) Auditing Standard No. 1301 "Communication with Audit Committees" and Rule 2-07 of SEC Regulation S-X.
+The Audit Committee also discussed with the independent registered public accounting firm the matters required to be discussed by the applicable requirements of the PCAOB and the Commission.